ISMAILMONSURY/Seismic_Damage_Classifier/README.md

 # Seismic_Damage_Classifier
 This is a part of the research project I have been working with.
-Project aimed to build effective machine learning classification algorithms for seismic damage assessemnt of buildings.
-A random forest model have been developed in the initial stage.
-Data cleaning and preprocessing have also been done.
-A complete machine learning model has developed.
+The project aimed to build effective machine learning classification algorithms for seismic vulnerability assessment of buildings.
+Some machine learning  models have been developed in the initial stage.
+Data cleaning, preprocessing, and visualization have also been done.